thejjw/cache-killer-chrome-extension/README.md

 - **Toggle On/Off**: Easy toggle functionality via extension popup or icon click
 - **Multiple Operation Modes**:
   - **All Sites**: Disables cache on all websites (default)
-  - **Include List**: Only disables cache on specified URLs/patterns
+  - **Include List**: Only disables cache on specified domains
-  - **Exclude List**: Disables cache on all sites except specified URLs/patterns
+  - **Exclude List**: Disables cache on all sites except specified domains
-- **URL Pattern Configuration**: Add specific URLs or wildcard patterns for targeted cache control
+- **Domain Pattern Configuration**: Add specific domains or wildcard patterns for targeted cache control
 - **Visual Indicators**: Icon changes color and shows badge when enabled
 - **Badge Mode Indicator**: Badge shows "ON(A)", "ON(I)", or "ON(E)" for All, Include, or Exclude mode
 - **Current Page Status in Popup**: Popup displays if cache killer is active on the current tab, and why/why not